marxin/texi2rst-generated/sphinx/gcc/options-for-debugging-your-program.rst

   compiling with optimization ( :option:`-Os` , :option:`-O` , :option:`-O2` ,
   ...), and outputting DWARF 2 debug information at the normal level.

+.. option:: -gvariable-location-views, -gvariable-location-views=incompat5
-.. option:: -gvariable-location-views, -gvariable-location-views=incompat5, -gno-variable-location-views
+.. option:: -gno-variable-location-views

   Augment variable location lists with progressive view numbers implied from the line number table.
 This enables debug information consumers to